Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Definitions and statement of the main results

 \subsubsection{Multifractal analysis}

 In multifractal analysis, we study invariant sets and measures with a multifractal structure.
-We want to measure the size of those sets, in the sense of Hausdorff dimension or topological entropy, for instance.
-This study can be traced to Besicovitch and has had contributions by many authors in recent years (see e.g. \cite{JR11,C14,IJT16,BV17} ).
+We want to measure the size of those sets in the sense of Hausdorff dimension or topological entropy, for instance.
+This study can be traced back to Besicovitch and has received contributions from many authors in recent years (see e.g. \cite{JR11,C14,IJT16,BV17} ).